 The launch buzz around the Honda Fireblade was electric!
 It was released in '92 - to rapturous applause, from press and public alike.
 In the unlikely event that you saw one stationary, it was sure to be engulfed in a gaggle of onlookers.
 Months of speculation had induced a feeding frenzy of interest in the new Blade.
 Tadao Baba was the boffin in charge of its development.
 The Fireblade - or CBR900RR - was the first Honda to sport the 'RR' nomenclature.
 The bike's racing traits had been duly declared!

-The Blade screamed "street-fightin' bike"!
-Squat - and barrel-chested - it looked like it would be up for it at the drop of a hat!
-Steep steering geometry - and a super-short wheelbase - meant the Blade cut corners to ribbons!
-Suspension was suitably 'firm'.
-407lb dry was featherweight for a bike of its size.
-When 124bhp was factored in to the equation, the result was a top speed of 165mph.
-No doubt, the holes in the fairing helped, too!
+The Fireblade screamed street-fightin' bike!
+Squat - and barrel-chested - it looked like it would be up for a ding-dong at the drop of a hat.
+Steep steering geometry - and a super-short wheelbase - meant the Blade cut corners to ribbons.
+Suspension settings were decidedly 'firm'.
+407lb dry was no weight at all for a bike of its size.
+Factor in 113bhp - at 10,500rpm - and the results were always going to be explosive.
+Top speed for the Blade was 167mph.
+How much the holes in its fairing helped is not known!

 Visually, too, the Blade was well up to speed.
 Blessed with eye-catching graphics - and a super-big tank - it was a brilliantined bobby dazzler of a bike!
 A beefy twin-spar frame - and braced swing-arm - visibly signalled the strength of the cycle parts.
 The sunk-down seat - and bulbous tailpiece - lent rock-solid support.
 Too solid for some, no doubt.
 Padding was minimal.
 Very minimal!
 But then, comfort was never the name of the Blade's game.
 The Fireblade was a single-minded superbike.
 High-speed hats off to Honda!